ISA transfer rules explained

 Transferring your Stocks and Shares ISA to a cash ISA

 You can transfer a Stocks and Shares or equity ISA to a cash ISA.
 While it is unusual to do so, you may want to if you no longer want the risk involved with investing in the stock market.
-In addition, while Stocks and Shares ISAs do provide a temporary holding account for cash the interest rates are miserly.
-Therefore if you want to hold cash you are better off transferring into a cash ISA but do your research to find the best ISA transfer rates.
+In addition, while Stocks and Shares ISAs do provide a temporary holding account for cash the interest rates can be quite poor.
+Therefore if you want to hold cash you may be better off transferring into a cash ISA but do your research to find the best ISA transfer rates.

 How to get the best ISA transfer rates